AIMR-Lab/website/index.md

 ---

 # Artificial Intelligence in Medical Radiology Lab
-## Principle Investigator: Bino A. Varghese, PhD
+## Principal Investigator: Bino A. Varghese, PhD

 Our lab develops algorithms and models to improve medicine for patients and healthcare professionals.